Betty Klimenko: Career

 To allow for the continuation of Erebus Motorsport, Klimenko financed the team from a family trust to service a loan after using up her personal income.
 The relationship between her and Mercedes-AMG and HWA strained because the German marque did not understand the V8 Supercars Championship and team principal Ross Stone and team manager David Stuart left Erebus Motorsport.
-Klimenko switched manufacturers Mercedes to Holden in 2016 and moved Erbeus Motorsport's headquarters from Queensland to Victoria.
+Klimenko switched manufacturers Mercedes to Holden in 2016 and moved Erebus Motorsport's headquarters from Queensland to Victoria.
 She was the first woman team owner to win the Bathurst 1000 when Erebus Motorsport drivers David Reynolds and Luke Youlden finished first in the 2017 edition.
 In the 2018 championship, Klimenko's team finished fourth in the Teams' Championship.
 She sold 50 per cent of her share of the No. 99 Racing Entitlement Contract used by Erebus Motorsport, to the team's CEO Barry Ryan in June 2019.

 Klimenko promotes women in motorsport.
 She led the nationwide Women in Auto Trades campaign opposite Auto Skills Australia and the Australian Government in 2014 visiting schools and aiming to get young girls into the motor trades industry.
 In March 2018, Klimenko joined the Australian arm of the Dare to be Different initiative as a global ambassador aiming to increase involvement of women at all levels of motor racing.
 She is an ambassador for the Blue Datto Foundation, and of the bereavement charity for children Feel the Magic.
 Klimenko featured on a November 2013 episode of 60 Minutes detailing her life and motor racing career.